JamisthebestJS/CS-NEA-Chess/README.md

 However, the parts I have left are tough, having en passant, castling, stalemates, win conditions, checks, pins, and promotions

 Menu Finished (mostly)
+Some features (e.g. board flipping and *you* having a side are half way through implementation)